-- Length of Department Support: Ordinarily doctoral students will not be supported for more than three years.
-Students who do receive support in the doctoral program for four years are expected to have passed the preliminary examinations by the end of the fourth year.
+- Length of Department Support: Ordinarily doctoral students will not be supported for more than four years.
+Students who do receive support in the doctoral program are expected to have passed the preliminary examinations by the end of the fourth year.
 Master’s students ordinarily are not supported for more than two years.

 - Teaching Assistant Awards: Under ordinary circumstances GATs in EAS will be funded at .25, .33 or .50 FTE.
 The chart below indicates the Graduate College regulations regarding the maximum and minimums for these appointments:

 FTE Hrs/Week Max.
 Units Min.
 Units .25 10 16 6 .33 13.3 14 6 .50 20 12 6